txgcwm/LearningOpenCVCode/README.md

-how to compile a c file?
+how to compile a cpp file?

-gcc -o test test.c  `pkg-config --cflags --libs opencv`
+g++ -o test test.cpp  `pkg-config --cflags --libs opencv`